HolyCheeseMan/CheeseScriptingPLUS/README.md

 These are false positives, the python file (soure code here: [Source Code](https://github.com/HolyCheeseMan/CheeseScriptingPLUS/tree/Main/APP/Source%20Code) ) is safe but was converted to exe with pyinstaller for simplicity of installation.
 You can still run the installer.py and be fine.
-Reasons that these false positives show up can be because of how PyInstaller packages the code.
+Reasons that these false positives show up can be:
+- How PyInstaller packages the code.
 When PyInstaller packages the code it can sometimes obfuscate it, leading to false positives.
+- Many Python-based viruses use pyinstaller to format into exe.
+Virus total now gives false positives to normal scripts because they use a similar exe build.
+- Video Example:
-It is also shown here:
+It is also shown here: [Pyinstaller False Positives](https://www.youtube.com/watch?v=C38uN7xdaZo)
 ![image](https://github.com/user-attachments/assets/9b5e108b-8050-4e06-ba4b-0885b5003d80)